-A recent study by UNM using 2015 data, and presented in November 2016 to the Legislative Health and Human Services Committee, noted healthcare workforce shortages in NM as a whole, especially in less-populated counties.
+A study by UNM using 2015 data, and presented in November 2016 to the Legislative Health and Human Services Committee, noted healthcare workforce shortages in NM as a whole, especially in less-populated counties.
 New Mexico faces both healthcare staffing shortages now, and projected for the next few decades.
-Healthcare also represents an area of economic growth.
+Healthcare also represents a top area for economic growth, according to reports from the NM Department of Workforce Solutions.
 These trends seem counterintuitive, however, they both exist, creating interesting challenges for providers.

 The Con Alma Health Foundation has been deeply concerned about this issue as it relates to both staffing shortages and underrepresentation of Hispanics and Native Americans within the current and projected workforce.
 Con Alma has conducted research and published reports on the state’s health care shortages, and identified the following as key issues impacting health shortages: